joachimcanete/intro-to-angular/README.md

 ### 9. Adding Evnets

 Adding events to specific items/components is not unlike how it's done in React, where the event is written into the tag's attributes.
-The key difference is that we need to incorporate "`()`" and "`''`" appropriately.
+The key difference is that we need to incorporate "`()`" and "`""`" appropriately.
 ```
 <button
   (click)="onClick()"
 >
 ```

+Inside the parentheses ( "`()`" ) is the type of event and inside the quotation marks ( "`""`" ) is the method defined in component's `.ts` file.

-While simply adding the event inline to the tag will initially render an error, we modify the specific component's class to include the desired event.
+While simply adding the event inline to the tag will initially render an error, we modify the specific component's `class` to include the desired event.
 ```
 export class ButtonComponent implements OnInit {
   onClick() {